DeepBlueRobotics/training/docs/section-7/limelight.md

 1. We use the `PIDController` class which allows us the ability to use kP as well as kI and kD if we wish.

-2. We use `ta` instead of `ty` to determine if the bounding box is large enough to consider as a vision target.
+2. We use `ta` to determine if the bounding box is large enough to consider as a vision target.

 3. When `steeringAssist()` does not see a bounding box, it turns in the direction of the last `tx` value.
 This is to make sure that if it overshoots or if the target changes direction, it will take the shortest path to try to face the target again.